The Week at Ropes & Gray

 - U.S. universities and academic medical centers face increased pressure to address risks from foreign governments that are using international research collaborations to gain scientific and economic advantage at the expense of U.S. national security and technology interests.
 Health care partner Mark Barnes and counsel Valerie Bonham co-authored an article, published in the National Law Journal and Law.com, that examines the issue.

 - Westlaw Journal Bank & Lender Liability republished “Key Person Terms Among Credit Managers,” an article that analyzes trends in credit fund “key person” provisions based on the results of an in-depth Ropes & Gray survey of 100 credit managers.
-The article was authored by asset management partner and credit funds leader Jessica O’Mary, asset management counsel Lacy Villanueva, asset management associates Lisa Goodman, Deandre Harris, Kyung Paik and Shudan Shen, and corporate associate Arielle Mack.
+The article was authored by asset management partner and credit funds leader Jessica O’Mary, asset management counsel Lacy Villanueva, and asset management associates Lisa Goodman, Deandre Harris, Kyung Paik and Shudan Shen.

 - The Legal 500 Asia Pacific recognized Ropes & Gray as a standout firm in the Asia-Pacific region in its 2020 edition.
 The firm was ranked in 22 practice areas, and 32 Ropes & Gray attorneys were mentioned in editorial sections—with several earning the distinction of “Leading Individual” and “Next Generation Lawyer.”
 21 attorneys received new individual recognition.